/

 Sculpture and 3D

-Constructing and creating models with a wide variety of materials, investigating ways to express ideas in three dimensions.
+Constructing and creating models with various materials, investigating ways to express ideas in three dimensions.
 Developing the ability to adapt ideas and designs in sketchbooks, moving from two dimensions into sculpture.

 Craft and design